9dots/9dots.io-pages/Oo4ZqNz.md

 3. Ask, _why?_ (shape, size, density are possible answers)

 ## Explore - 15 minutes
-Using the
+Using the tin foil sheets, students create their first attempt at a tin foil boat.

 1. Ask, _"How can a single sheet of foil be folded in such a way to float and hold as many pennies as possible?"_

-2. Students have 5 minutes to design their boat on paper.
+2. Students have 5 minutes to design their boat on the [tin boats handout](http://uploads.9dots.io/OoorjpS.docx).

 3. After they design the boat, students create it using their supplies.

 4. Test the tin foil boats by putting them in the bucket of water and adding pennies to the boat until it sinks.

 ## Explain - 10 minutes
+Using the powerpoint as a guide, teach students about density and buoyancy.

 1. Density is the amount of stuff (liquid, gas, solid) that's jam packed into a given space (provide visual example).